RincewindsHat/rfc-monitoring-plugins-interface/draft-kaestle-monitoring-plugins-interface.md

 test and, in the case of problems, ideally hint what the origin of the problem might be or what the symptoms are.
 If the test relies on numeric values, this might be displayed to give an user more information about the specific problem.
-It might consist of one or more lines of printable symbols.
+It might consist of one or more lines (separated by CRLF or LF) of unicode symbols.
+Considering the age and implementation of current systems, restricting the output to ASCII characters is a safe choice.

 Although no strict guidelines for creating this part of the output can really